MatthewAlbrecht/timeline/README.md

 ## How you would test this if you had more time.

 I'd write unit tests of some of the more complex functions, ie createEventList, createEventMap.
 I'd add snapshot testing.

+## How to run locally

+To run the project locally, use the command `npm run dev`.